 In late August, just a few days before Labor Day, the City Council finally took up Hall-Harper’s proposed dollar store moratorium.
 Residents of North Tulsa filled the chambers and one by one spoke in favor of the measure — a show of support that Hall-Harper says made all the difference.
 The moratorium passed by a 5-to-4 vote.
 It suspended the permitting of new “small-box discount stores” for a period of six months in Hall-Harper’s district.

-While other cities have adopted more aggressive limits on chain retailers, Hall-Harper’s measure was the first to specifically target dollar stores.
+While other cities have adopted more aggressive limits on chain retailers, Hall-Harper’s measure was one of the first to specifically target dollar stores.
 And in Tulsa, it was a reach.
 The city has long favored a permissive approach to development, even going so far as to use its powers of eminent domain to seize land for developers over the objections of residents.

 “I was told, ‘That is illegal, we can’t do that.’
 But fortunately, I had done my research,” says Hall-Harper.
 “Communities have the authority, and in my opinion the responsibility, to put these policies in place.”